ElektraInitiative/libelektra/src/plugins/README.md

   their chance for necessary cleanups.
 - `kdbClose()` makes sure that plugins can finally free their own resources in `elektraPluginClose()`.

+Furthermore, plugins might export symbols:

-- `kdbCheckConf()` can be called manually to ensure a plugin is configured properly.
+- `checkconf` can be called during mounting to ensure a plugin has valid configuration.
-- `kdbGenConfig()` can be called to produce all valid configurations of a plugin.
+- `genconf` can be called to produce all valid configurations of a plugin.

 ### KDB-Interface